• Skip to primary navigation

 Yum

-186 Shares
+195 Shares

 Black bean quinoa casserole packed with vegetables, spices and fresh Mexican flavor.
 This quick one dish meal only takes 15 minutes of active time to prepare, can be made in advance, and only uses one dish!
 Its the perfect vegetarian meatless meal you’ll find yourself making again and again for quick weeknight dinners.

 Luckily, this black bean quinoa casserole will satisfy all those cravings in one easy to make, veggie loaded, one-dish meal!
 Bonus cause its completely gluten free and vegetarian!
-So even if you opt for those greasy tacos this Cinco de Mayo (who can blame you), you can start the week off right with a meatless meal on Monday that won't leave you missing the meat one bit.
-If you're a meat lover and can't get behind this, these turkey tacos or this chicken enchilada casserole might be a better fit for you.
+So even if you opt for those greasy tacos this Cinco de Mayo (who can blame you), you can start the week off right with a meatless meal on Monday that won’t leave you missing the meat one bit.

-The best part may be that this healthy dinner is ready to go in the oven in 15 minutes!
+The best part may be that this wholesome dinner is ready to go in the oven in 15 minutes!
 Yeah, lazy home chefs can celebrate that one.
 Who has time for fussy food after a long day?
 Not I. This recipe is perfect for those nights where the TV and couch duo sounds like heaven.

-If you're considering not adding it, please don't even entertain that idea.
+There is a little bit of cheese and it adds so much flavor that you really can’t skip it.
+If you’re considering not adding it, please don’t even entertain that idea.
 Its alright without cheese, but downright delicious with it.
 If you want to make this vegetarian dinner work for vegans, use soy or another vegan cheese.
 As long as it gets melty, it should work just fine.

 And although, the recipe has it the way I like it best, it can be adjusted to use pretty much whatever ingredients you have on hand.
 If you want to sub brown rice for the quinoa, go for it.
 Or if you have other veggies going limp in the fridge, use them instead.